This feature requires a Vimeo Advanced, Business, Premium, or Enterprise account with the Events feature added.

 Stream with Vimeo

 You should select Stream with Vimeo if you do not have any external equipment or application to produce and stream your webinar.
-This will take you into our broadcaster page which allows you to:
+This will take you into our web-based production tool page which allows you to:

 - Connect with your webcam and share your screen from the web browser

 - Invite guests to join with their webcam and share their screens

 - Playback videos from your Vimeo account live

 - Match your branding with images, logos, and lower thirds.

 - Use our live interactive features such as polls, Q&A, and chat.